-SUPPORT FOR UNICEF
+SUPPORT FOR UNICEF -

-In 2020, Clairefontaine Rhodia made a €180,000 donation to UNICEF to support the "Education au Togo" programme.
-The sale of licensed products also helped raise €65,000 for UNICEF to enable it to continue its mission of supporting the most vulnerable children around the world.
-The Group has donated €4,315,000 to UNICEF projects since 2004.
+In 2021, Clairefontaine Rhodia made a €150,000 donation to UNICEF to support the "Education in Togo" programme.
+The sale of licensed products also helped raise nearly €143,000 for UNICEF to enable it to continue its mission of supporting the most vulnerable children around the world.
+Since 2004, the Group has donated almost €4,610,000 to the association.